antennaio/jquery-bar-rating/README.md

   bar rating plugin on show
     ✓ should have data
-    ✓ should transform the select field into a rating widget ✓ should store rating values in data attributes
+    ✓ should wrap the select field into a wrapper div ✓ should transform the select field into a rating widget ✓ should store rating values in data attributes
     ✓ should read the selected rating from the select field